OfomiMatthew/OfomiMatthew/README.md

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [ofomimatthew7@gmail.com](mailto:ofomimatthew7@gmail.com)
-* 🧠  I'm learning React Native and Java
+* 🧠  I'm learning React Native and Ruby

 ### Skills